metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 ### Advantages

 - Offers a native metal-stack solution that improves managing firewalls for users by adding dynamic reconfiguration through the metal-api
-  - e.g., in the mini-lab, users can now allocate a machine, then an IP address and announce this IP from the machine without having to re-create the firewall but by adding a firewall rule to the firewall entity.
+  - e.g., in the mini-lab, users can now allocate a machine, then an IP address and announce this IP from the machine without having to re-create the firewall but by adding a firewall rule to the metal-api.
 - Improve consistency throughout the API (firewall rules would reflect what is persisted in metal-api).
 - Other providers like Cluster API can leverage this approach, too.
 - It can contribute to solving the shoot migration issue (in Cluster API case the `clusterctl move` for firewall objects)
   - For Gardener takes the seed out of the equation (of which the kubeconfig changes during shoot migration)
-  - However: Things like egress rules, rate limiting, etc. are currently not part of the firewall entity in the metal-api (these would need to be added to the firewall entity as otherwise there is no feature parity)
+  - However: Things like egress rules, rate limiting, etc. are currently not part of the firewall or network entity in the metal-api.
+These would need to be added to one of them.

 ### Caveats